 In the sea of irrelevant information and emails, spam filters are in place for a reason – to provide the best possible inbox experience for users.
 Unfortunately, we can find ourselves caught in these filters if we’re not careful.
 For starters, types of video marketing that involve flashy visuals and animated graphics, but before you spend time and money on those features think about using a video emailing software.
 Covideo’s server does limit the amount of emails you send per day to 1000.
 This is to protect your emails from going into the spam box as well as our good sender score.
 Once you reach that limit of 1000 any additional emails you send out that day will not go through.
 You will be able to send up to 1000 the next day.
 A good video email strategy is to maintain a good image-to-text ratio by placing some text in the body (at least 2-3 sentences) to balance out the email

 Lastly, use Covideo’s animated GIF option for your email icon!
 This is our favorite way to increase open rates as the recipient will be able to see your face and that you’re a real live person.
 This takes the first few seconds of your video and turns it into a moving GIF.

 How can I send a video message from Covideo?

 Covideo offers multiple ways to get your video message out to your recipients.
-With a free trial or paid account, you can email with the Covideo Outlook Add-in, Gmail and Chrome extension, website, and through the mobile app.
+With a Start a free trial or paid account, you can email with the Covideo Outlook Add-in, Gmail and Chrome extension, website, and through the mobile app.